 What are the symptoms of dry eyes?

 Both eyes are usually affected.
+The eyes may not actually feel dry.
 Symptoms include:

 - Irritation in the eyes.
 The eyes may feel gritty or burning.
 However, the eyes do not go red.
 If they do, another eye problem or a complication is usually present.

 - Slight blurring of vision from time to time.
 However, dry eyes do not affect the seeing part of the eye, and dry eyes do not usually cause permanent damage to vision.

 - Discomfort in your eyes when looking at bright lights.

 - If you wear contact lenses, you may find they become uncomfortable.